kevin-pek/cs3245/hw4/README.txt

   during the searching process.
 - We stop searching and return nothing if there are no matches given for a term.
-- When a boolean query is given we will begin with handling any phrase queries as we expect them to yield a lesser number of results.
-Results are retrieved through the positional index of the terms.
+- When a boolean query is given we will begin with handling any phrase queries as we expect them to yield a lesser number of matches.
+Matches are retrieved through the positional index of the terms.
 At the same time we maintain a set that keeps track of terms we have already retrieved.
+- We then calculate the cosine similarity score between the query vectors and the matched document vectors to determine their relative order, and eliminating documents with a score that is lower than a pre-defined threshold and return a sorted list of tuples, containing the document ID, score of content, score of title, and the score of court.
+- These scores are then added to the list of document scores and passed to the total_score function, where the weighted total score is calculated.

 FREETEXT QUERIES:
 - Our approach for freetext queries uses a vector space model using TF-IDF for ranking the documents based on their cosine similarity to the query vector.
 - We first weigh the TF-IDF weight of each term in the query, then we normalise the query vector and compute the TF-IDF scores of the title and content of each document.
-We also award more scores if the document contains any citation, date, or year from the query, and award more scores if it comes from a more important court as well.
+- We then calculate the cosine similarity score between the query vectors and the document vectors to determine the relevant documents, and eliminating documents with a score that is lower than a pre-defined threshold, and return a sorted list of tuples, containing the document ID, score of content, score of title, and the score of court.
+- These scores are then added to the list of document scores and passed to the total_score function, where the weighted total score is calculated.

 QUERY REFINEMENT:
 - Query refinement in our system is designed to enhance the effectiveness and